AhmedNewiry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ ==> this script Replace all characters A and c from input to Z and e respectively 20-hiago ==> this script Create a script that removes all letters c and C from input.
 21-reverse ==> this script Write a script that reverse its input.
-22-users_and_homes ==> this script Write a script that displays all users and their home directories, sorted by users.
+22-users_and_homes ==> this script Write a script that displays all users and their home directories, sorted by usersi.